utz82/ZX81-1bit-Routines/1k2b/readme.txt

 - Milkytracker or another XM tracker that supports XM version 1.04 (http://milkytracker.org)
-- a ZX81 or an emulator that correctly emulates the ZX81's behaviour regarding ports (as of 03/2015, EightyOne is the only such emulator afaik)
+- a ZX81 or an emulator that correctly emulates the ZX81's behaviour regarding ports (EightyOne for Windows, or the latest sz81 [v2.1.9] for *nix)

 Usage